PROGRAMS

 Are you interested in working together with government agencies and officials to create a healthy, vibrant and resilient Saw Mill Run Corridor?

-Beginning on Tuesday, May 20th, Watersheds of South Pittsburgh will host the Saw Mill Run Task Force Training Workshops throughout May and June.
+Beginning on Thursday, October 30th, Watersheds of South Pittsburgh will host the Saw Mill Run Task Force Training Workshops each week through November.

-Our Kick-off workshop, held on May 20, 2025, will be focused on Saw Mill Run as a Watershed and Community.
-We will discuss what a watershed is and the unique aspects of the Saw Mill Run Watershed and the impact of over 100 years of development has had on the stream and its neighborhoods.
+Our Kick-off workshop, held on October 30th, 2025, will be focused on Saw Mill Run as a Watershed and Community.
+We will discuss what a watershed is and the unique aspects of the Saw Mill Run Watershed and the impact that over 100 years of disinvestment has had on the stream and its neighborhoods.
 Content on the final sessions will be provided at the kick-off.

 We are particularly interested in having residents from our neighborhoods join us in this opportunity.
 We understand how difficult this might be for some of our residents; therefore, those participants who complete at least 5 sessions will receive a stipend of $350 at the end of the workshop series.
 In addition, for those who are interested, we will also provide tuition to the Penn State Master Watershed Steward Training Program.